Lenny Montana: Later wrestling career

 By the late 1950s, Montana was on the road with the Carnival Circuit as a wrestler.
-As a popular wrestler on the circuit, Montana met the then unknown Eddie Sharkey in 1960.
-The two struck up a friendship.
+As a popular wrestler on the circuit, he met the then-unknown Eddie Sharkey in 1960.
+They struck up a friendship.
 After seeing what Sharkey could do, Montana recommended that he try his hand at professional wrestling.
-Montana also clued in Sharkey on the then-unacknowledged truth about professional wrestling—that all the outcomes are predetermined.
+Montana also told Sharkey the then-unacknowledged truth about professional wrestling – that all the outcomes are predetermined.
 Later that year, Montana won the NWA Texas World Tag Team titles with Joe Christie, under the Len Crosby name.
 Then with Hard Boiled Haggerty, he won the AWA World Tag Team Championship on October 4, 1960, defeating Stan Kowalski and Tiny Mills (wrestling as Murder Inc.) in Minneapolis.

 In a match against Verne Gagne, Montana suffered a broken leg, forcing Haggerty to choose a new partner.
 After recovering from his injury, in 1961 Montana began to wrestle in Florida.
-He came to the Tampa Bay area and began to wrestle under The Zebra Kid alias.
-At his great size, he would often pin his opponents in under one minute.
-The Zebra Kid had a notable feud with Eddie Graham; their battles sold out Fort Homer Hesterly Armory many Tuesday nights in 1961.
+He moved to the Tampa Bay area and began to wrestle under The Zebra Kid alias.
+At his great size, he would often pin his opponents in less than one minute.
+The Zebra Kid had a notable feud with Eddie Graham; their battles sold out Fort Homer Hesterly Armory on many Tuesday nights in 1961.
 Things came to a head when Montana defeated Eddie Graham in a NWA Southern Heavyweight Championship (Georgia version) title match on May 1, 1962.

-On November 23, 1962, he won the NWA (Georgia) Southern Tag Team Titles with his partner Gypsy Joe, defeating 'Grizzly' Jake Smith and Luke Brown.
-Montana then went on to form a powerful partnership with Tarzan Tyler, in which they would win three titles.
-First, the NWA International Tag Team Titles on April 9, 1963 defeating Ted Evans and Chief Little Eagle, then again winning the NWA International Tag Team Titles later in June 1963, defeating billed champions Chief Little Eagle and Dick Steinborn.
-Finally, the duo won the NWA World Tag Team Championship in Georgia, during October 1963, they defeated Karl Von Brauner and Kurt Von Brauner.
-Montana was due to be Gorilla Monsoon's tag team partner in 1964, but at the last minute Monsoon took on The African Savage as his partner instead.
-Montana had been interested in acting and was meeting with casting agents in Los Angeles at the same time he was due to team up with Bison.
-Montana began to wrestle less and less, and went into semi-retirement; however he appeared in matches up until his acting career took off in the early 1970s.
+On November 23, 1962, he won the NWA (Georgia) Southern Tag Team titles with his partner Gypsy Joe, defeating "Grizzly" Jake Smith and Luke Brown.
+Montana went on to form a powerful partnership with Tarzan Tyler, in which they won three titles.
+First, the NWA International Tag Team Titles on April 9, 1963 defeating Ted Evans and Chief Little Eagle, then again winning the NWA International Tag Team Titles later in June 1963, defeating the billed champions Chief Little Eagle and Dick Steinborn.
+Finally, they won the NWA World Tag Team Championship in Georgia during October 1963 when they defeated Karl Von Brauner and Kurt Von Brauner.
+Montana was due to be Gorilla Monsoon's tag team partner in 1964 but, at the last minute, Monsoon took on The African Savage as his partner instead.
+Montana had been interested in acting and was meeting with casting agents in Los Angeles at the same time as he was due to team up with Bison.
+Montana began to wrestle less and less, and went into semi-retirement, although he appeared in matches until his acting career took off in the early 1970s.